gastonstat/ujat-dynadocs-workshop/ujat-dynadocs-workshop.md

 In this workshop we will start with a quick introduction of the Markdown syntax.
-Then we will describe how to create textual reports with the ecosystem of authoring tools in R (e.g. kintr, rmarkdown, shiny).
+Then we will describe how to create textual reports with the ecosystem of authoring tools in R (e.g. knitr, rmarkdown, shiny).

-From Rmd files to HTML, PDF

 ## Goals